rszheng/Ethereum-Develop/JavaScript-API.md

 ## Setting up web3

+The latest version of web3.js is 1.0.0-beta.34.
+However, as web3.js 1.0 contains unaudited and potentially unsafe packages, and is not officially released, we will use instead the latest 0.2x.x version, which is version 0.20.6.
+You can find the official documentation [here](https://github.com/ethereum/wiki/wiki/JavaScript-API) (for web3.js 1.0, check out [this](http://web3js.readthedocs.io/en/1.0/index.html) link).

-To get web3.js into your project, using the following:
+To get web3.js 0.20.6 into your project, using the following:
 ```
-npm install web3
+npm install web3@0.20.6
 ```
 This will create a folder named ```node_modules``` and get all web3 relevent packages downloaded into it.